-This is your Data Collection Phase.
+This is the Data Collection Phase.
 After your committee has approved your proposal and you submit that approved proposal to the Institutional Review Board (IRB), you will have formal approval to begin your study after that clearance from the IRB.
 You will conduct your study as you had proposed, taking notes of what went well, what did not go well.
 The data you collect will then be analyzed, as you had proposed to do in Chapter 3.
-The results of your data analysis is Chapter 4.
-Results.
-This is where you describe your results (without interpretation), using tables, graphs, charts, etc.
+Your results will be described (without interpretation), using tables, graphs, charts, etc.